faytey/EPNSCoreV1_5/EPNS CORE PROTOCOL V1_5 SMART CONTRACT REVIEW.md

     }
 ```

 The function migrateChannelData migrates a channel from one network to another with the same channel information present.
+It checks that the channel must have atleast one user and the information passed is adequate with what is available in the channel they're migrating from.

 ---